AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 Once the courses are added to the catalog, the Administrator can then grant access to the trainings to various user or user groups.

 ![](assets/licenses.png)

+*Grant access to training to users and user groups*

 ## Express interest report